UC-MOA: Utility-Conditioned Multi-Objective Alignment for Distributional Pareto-Optimality: Evaluation

-\textbf{Performance comparison.} We compare the multi-dimensional average test rewards obtained from the empirical Pareto fronts generated by different methods on two distinct tasks: the Helpful Assistant task and the Reddit Summary task.
-We show the results of ``harmless'' vs. ``humor'' task and ``deberta'' vs. ``faithful'' in Figure~\ref{fig:main_pareto_front} while leaving the rest of the results in Appendix~\ref{subsec:exp_1}.
-We observe that our method consistently produces an outer Pareto curve that dominates those of Rewarded Soups and RiC, indicating its superior ability to capture a broader spectrum of trade-offs.
+\textbf{Pareto Front Analysis.} We compare the empirical Pareto fronts generated by each method based on multi-dimensional average test rewards.
+A method achieving an outer curve demonstrates superior effectiveness in capturing diverse, high-quality trade-offs between objectives.
+We plot these fronts for all methods across all subtasks.
+Figure~\ref{fig:main_pareto_front} shows the results for the ``harmless'' vs. ``humor'' and ``deberta'' vs. ``faithful'' tasks (additional results in Appendix~\ref{subsec:exp_1}).
+We observe that our method consistently produces an outer Pareto curve that dominates those of MORLHF, Rewarded Soups, and RiC, potentially reflecting its ability to handle complex, non-linear preferences via learned utility functions.

-\textbf{Computational cost.} We measure the time complexity of all methods in the two-objective Helpful Assistant task and the two-objective Reddit Summary task using NVIDIA A100 80GB GPUs.
-We report the time cost (in the form of GPU hours) in Table~\ref{tab:gpu_hours_comparison_assistant} and Table~\ref{tab:gpu_hours_comparison_summary}.
-We observe that Rewarded Soups consistently consumes the most GPU hours across both tasks, while our method (w/ online iter2) achieves notably lower costs.
-Meanwhile, RiC requires more computing time than our method, though it remains more cost-friendly than Rewarded Soups.
-These findings demonstrate that our approach not only delivers strong performance (as shown in previous experiments) but also offers a clear advantage in terms of computational efficiency.

-\textbf{Necessity of online stage.} We evaluate the impact of the online stage by comparing models trained purely offline (``w/o online'') with those undergoing one (``w/ online iter 1'') and two online iterations (``w/ online iter 2'') across all tasks.
-We present the performance results for ``harmless'' vs. ``humor'' and ``summary'' vs. ``faithful'' tasks in Figure~\ref{fig:main_online_iter} while leaving the rest of the results in Appendix~\ref{subsec:exp_3}.
-We observe that models incorporating online iterations consistently outperform the offline-only baseline.
-Notably, even a single online iteration yields significant improvements, with further performance gains observed when two iterations are applied, thereby underscoring the necessity of the online stage in our training framework.
-The online stage is important because it enables the model to generalize over unseen samples in the offline dataset, and ultimately enhancing its ability to generate appropriate responses corresponding to the required utility function index.

-\textbf{Consistency.} We conduct a case study on the ``harmless'' vs. ``humor'' task, appending the requirement ``\texttt{<max\_utility\_idx> i}'' to each prompt to encourage the model to follow the first preference (i.e., maximizing 9th utility function).
-We then use reward models to evaluate the generated responses.
-We provide a detailed analysis in Appendix~\ref{subsec:exp_4} to present the distribution of normalized utility values for each utility function over our evaluation data.
-Notably, the 9th utility function achieves the highest mean normalized value, indicating that the fine-tuned model aligns its responses with the specified preference requirement.
-This demonstrates the model’s ability to selectively prioritize and adhere to user-designated objectives.